Reviews You Can Rely On

 Should you get a tablet for your kids?

 There is some worry in the parenting community around the usage of tablets for their children's extracurricular activities.
 We're worried, too.
 This is fully valid as many studies have shown both negative and positive effects of excessive screen time with tablets.
 Specifically, the American Academy of Pediatrics discourages the use of any tablet use to young children under the age of two years.
 While there is some sensitivity to this topic, tablets can be helpful for educational development when experienced in short, timed sessions.
-Look to our Parental Controls metric to find the best device to help counter these concerns.
+Look to our metric outlining Parental Controls to find the best device to help counter these concerns.

 Who will be using the tablet?